iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 .. note:: Depdending on your modules :ref:`arming <manual_advanced_arming>` configurations, you may hear the module play its arming song when you
     set the function for its ESC, if the module is connected to the bus.
 See the note in :ref:`dronecan_px4_fc_configuration` for more details on this.

 For this example, only 1 motor was used during testing, with an ESC index of 0.
-The image below shows how the actuator tab was set up to accomodate this
+The image below shows how the actuator tab was set up to accomodate this.

 .. figure:: ../_static/tutorial_images/dronecan_px4_tutorial/px4_dronecan_actuator_tab_esc_function_example.png
     :align: center